NovakEvgeniy/my-first-migration/README.md

 ## Notes
 - **Issue 1** is an analysis document.
 - **Issues 2–4** are standalone Java projects with their own execution.
+After running each Issue, the console displays the same basic message as defined in the original COBOL source code.
+This confirms the migration of the same core functionality across projects of varying complexity.

 ---